epam/ai-dial/docs/tutorials/realtime-analytics.md

 Examples of the computed artifacts:

-* Who has used the AI? – user hash, title, and never personal data such as names.
+* Information about user(user hash, title, and never personal data such as names).
 * What areas have people asked questions about?
 * Are there any recurring patterns?
 * Topics of conversations.